This is part of The Shadow League’s Black History Month In Focus series celebrating Black excellence in sports and culture.

 One of a very exclusive group of basketball coaches who received personal instruction from the game’s inventor, Dr. James Naismith, McLendon’s Tennessee State teams were the first to incorporate the fastbreak, as well as the halfcourt trap, which would lead to more points in an uptempo game that was revolutionary when first unveiled.

-Seems rather regular nowadays.
+It seems rather regular nowadays.
 Back then?
 Unheard of.

 The Hidden Legacy of Coach Dean Smith, Fiery Activist

 For many hardcore basketball fans, the late University of North Carolina head coach Dean Smith is remembered as one of the greatest coaches of all time, while younger fans may know that he was the head coach of one Michael Jeffrey Jordan during his college days.

 But did you know Dean Smith was, as the kids say, woke?
 Yup!
 His moral stock was brolic!
 He urged Topeka High coach Alfred Smith, his father, to integrate the school’s two basketball teams.
 The school fielded two separate teams back then, the Trojans, which was all white, and the Ramblers, which was all Black.